 Marla Orenstein, Director, Natural Resources Centre

-Innovation is key to Canada’s energy sector transition to a cleaner economy.
+Innovation is key to Canada’s transition to a cleaner energy sector.
 But in many cases, regulatory processes are slowing, and sometimes preventing, the adoption of innovations that could reduce GHG emissions and lower costs.
-Our project will analyze the nature of the regulatory barriers and recommend changes to increase flexibility and adaptability without sacrificing the environment or well-being.
+This project will analyze the nature of the regulatory barriers and recommend changes to increase flexibility and adaptability without sacrificing the environment or well-being.
 In 2018, we conducted interviews and undertook research to understand the scale and scope of the problem.
 We published our report Hot Commodity: Geothermal electricity in Alberta, as a test case of the regulatory challenges facing a burgeoning clean energy technology.